braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 3. If your app has used IDFA or IDFV as your Braze External ID, we strongly recommend migrating away from these identifiers in favor of a UUID.
 For more information on migrating External IDs, see our new External ID Migration API Endpoint.

-To learn more, check out about Apple's [App Tracking Transparency framework](https://developer.apple.com/documentation/apptrackingtransparency).
+Read more from Apple about their [Privacy Updates](https://developer.apple.com/app-store/user-privacy-and-data-use/) and the new [App Tracking Transparency framework](https://developer.apple.com/documentation/apptrackingtransparency).

 ### Push Authorization